hyperledger/aries-rfcs/features/0334-jwe-envelope/README.md

 With the recipients headers representing an ephemeral key that can be used to derive the key to be used for AEAD decryption of the CEK following the [ECDH-1PU](https://tools.ietf.org/html/draft-madden-jose-ecdh-1pu-02) encryption scheme.

 The function `XC20P` in the example above is defined as the XChahcha20Poly1035 cipher function.
-This can be replaced by the A256GCM cipher function for
+This can be replaced by the A256GCM cipher function.

 ## Prior art